Skip to content

 Usage Advice

 Use a representative JSON sample.
-The generator only infers from the values you paste, so missing cases will not appear in the output.
+This is sample-based inference, so missing fields or values cannot appear in the output.

 Empty arrays become unknown[], and empty objects become interfaces extending Record<string, unknown> until you provide richer sample data.